runtimeverification/evm-semantics/proofs/erc20/README.md

 callData: #abiCallData("transfer", #address(TO_ID), #uint256(VALUE))
 ```

-The local memory is not relevant at all.
+The local memory is not relevant at all in this case.

 ```
 localMem: